2022 Tax Planning Guide for Private Foundations

 Independent Contractor Payment Compliance

-The requirements for when to file form 1099-NEC are quite complicated.
-Fortunately, there are many sources on the web relating to this topic.
-In general, the same rules that apply to other for-profit and non-profit entities also apply to private foundations.
+Figuring out when to file form 1099-NEC can be complex, but there are many online resources available to help.
+The rules that apply to other for-profit and non-profit entities generally apply to private foundations as well.